nornir-automation/nornir/CONTRIBUTING.rst

 Reporting bugs
 --------------

-When you are `reporting bugs <https://github.com/nornir-automation/nornir/issues>`_, make sure that you give a explaination about the outcome that you expect and what you are seeing.
+When you are `reporting bugs <https://github.com/nornir-automation/nornir/issues>`_, make sure that you give a explanation about the outcome that you expect and what you are seeing.
 The bugs which are hardest to fix are the ones which we are unable to reproduce.
 For this reason it's important that you describe what you did and show us how we can reproduce the bug in another environment.

 Fix typos
 ---------